Sophie Drinker

-Early life and marriage
+Early life and education

-Drinker was born Sophie Lewis Hutchinson on 24 August 1888 in Haverford, Philadelphia, to Sydney Pemberton Hutchinson and Amy Lewis.
-She enjoyed a genteel childhood with nannies and domestic staff.
-The Hutchinson family, which dated back to the seventeenth century, had a high social status.
-As a child, Drinker had piano lessons and developed a general interest in music.
-She attended St. Timothy's School, an exclusive private school in Maryland.
-Upon graduation in 1906, Drinker was accepted to Bryn Mawr College, but she decided against attending.
+She was born Sophie Lewis Hutchinson on 24 August 1888, in Haverford, Pennsylvania, to Sydney Pemberton Hutchinson and Amy Lewis.
+As a child, Drinker had piano lessons and developed an interest in music.
+She attended St. Timothy's School in Maryland.
+After her graduation in 1906, Drinker was accepted to Bryn Mawr College, but did not attend.